-On Saturday, September 16, parents, teachers, university students, and others experienced the disorienting world of dyslexia, dysgraphia, and other learning differences.
-Using mirrors and other tools, graduate students from Trinity University guided participants as they try to read, do arithmetic, and other academic tasks.
-To most, this is a powerful experience that solicited compassion, respect, and tearful emotion for anyone who faces such challenges 24 hours a day.
+On Saturday, February 27, 2021, parents, teachers, university students, and others will experience the disorienting world of dyslexia, dysgraphia, and other learning differences.
+Using mirrors and other tools, graduate students from Trinity University will guide participants as they try to read, write, and other academic tasks.
+To most, this was a powerful experience that solicits compassion, respect, and tearful emotion for anyone who faces such challenges 24 hours a day.

 “Teaching the Child who Learns Differently”

 Will take place on Tuesday, April 13, 2020, from 7:00 pm to 8:00 pm

 Winston's faculty members present an overview of learning disabilities and specific strategies and tools that help students with learning disabilities become more successful in school.